loickm/scroll_perf/README.md

-Scroll event in Javascript is absolutely slow, especially with the touch mouses that triggers too much events for the browser.
+`scroll` event in Javascript is pretty slow, especially when you need to do big calculations at each time the user scroll the window or a scrollable zone.

 This small jQuery Plugin allow you to use a `scroll_perf` event despite of the classic `scroll` event

-The `scroll_perf` event use the power of requestAnimationFrame to notify you when your window or your `overflow-y:auto;` divs.
+The `scroll_perf` event use the power of **requestAnimationFrame** to notify you when your window or your `overflow-y:auto;` divs are scrolled.

 ## Binding / Unbinding

-Simply bind your event as you do everytime?
+Simply bind your event as you do everytime.

     $(window).on('scroll_perf', function(event) {
         // Do something there with event.scrollTop